Home

 Reviewed by Dave Chesson

-Now you’re staring at Amazon, trying to figure out what actually happens next.
+Now you’re staring at Amazon’s Kindle Direct Publishing dashboard, trying to figure out what happens next.
 What to click.
 What matters.
-What doesn’t.
-And how not to accidentally mess something up after all that work.
+What you can change later.
+What you really, really don’t want to mess up because you were moving too fast and assumed Amazon would make it obvious.

 What You Will Need: Publishing Essentials